 - Support Māori to have control of their education and contribute to the education of all New Zealanders.

-- Work towards te reo and tikanga Māori being taught in all schools and available to all learners.
+- Work towards tikanga Māori being taught in all schools

 - Increase funding levels so that there are adequate resources in te reo for kura, kohanga reo, and other full immersion and bilingual learners.

-- Increase the number of places and scholarships available annually for the training of Māori teachers and teachers able to teach in te reo.
+- Increase the number of places and scholarships available for the training of Māori teachers and teachers in te reo.

 - Increase the number of Māori advisers and resource teachers.